 "It really is creepy that you can tell," Zive whispered back.

 "It actually isn't.
 You want to know the secret?"

-The cleric propped himself up, dark eyes adjusting to the shadows to make out the templar's form.
+The cleric propped himself up, dark eyes adjusting to the shadows to make out the templar's form on the other half of the room.
 "I'm listening."

 "You go quiet."
 The words were spoken softly.